oneapi-src/oneDNN/doc/programming_model/inference_and_training_aspects.md

 @warning
     Do not confuse **workspace** with the @ref dev_guide_attributes_scratchpad.
-    The scrathcpad is a temporary buffer that might be required by a primitive (no matter what propagation kind is) to perform an operation.
+    The scratchpad is a temporary buffer that might be required by a primitive (no matter what propagation kind is) to perform an operation.
 It is used only during the primitive execution and should not be preserved across the calls.